 You will then come back to enjoy the evening at the Presidents’ Suites to prepare you local food dinner and enjoy a quiet evening.

 Day 3 Sunday: Heading Back Home and Enjoying the Quebec Side Fall Colours

 Most people have not taken the Quebec side route to head back south.
 You will find a winding road, beautiful views of Lake Temiskaming, hillside farming fields and quaint little villages & communities.
 Travelling the Quebec side of the Lake Temiskaming Tour is a very different experience than taking the Ontario side.
 It might take you an extra 30 minutes, but the drive is worth it.
 Don’t worry, most people will be able to help you in English.

 Before your Departure, a Morning Walk at the Haileybury Waterfront

 You could certainly start your day with a morning walk at the Haileybury waterfront.
-A self-guided tour of the 1922 Haileybury Great Fire is also available.
+Nicole offers a great walking tour of the Haileybury great fire.
+It is available on AirBnB Experience.

 Sunday Brunch at la Bannik